rsta2/circle-docs/docs/devices/audio-devices.rst

 	* PiFi DAC+ v2.0 (with PCM5122 DAC)
 	* `Adafruit I2S Audio Bonnet <https://www.adafruit.com/product/4037>`_ (with UDA1334A DAC)
 	* `Adafruit I2S 3W Class D Amplifier Breakout <https://www.adafruit.com/product/3006>`_ (with MAX98357A DAC)
-	* `Waveshare WM8960 Audio HAT <https://www.waveshare.com/wm8960-audio-hat.htm>`_ (with WM8960 DAC)
+	* `Waveshare WM8960 Audio HAT <https://www.waveshare.com/wm8960-audio-hat.htm>`_ (with WM8960 DAC, sample rates 44100 and 48000 only)

-.. cpp:function:: CI2SSoundBaseDevice::CI2SSoundBaseDevice (CInterruptSystem *pInterrupt, unsigned nSampleRate = 192000, unsigned nChunkSize = 8192, boolean bSlave = FALSE, CI2CMaster *pI2CMaster = 0, u8 ucI2CAddress = 0, TDeviceMode DeviceMode  = DeviceModeTXOnly)
+.. cpp:function:: CI2SSoundBaseDevice::CI2SSoundBaseDevice (CInterruptSystem *pInterrupt, unsigned nSampleRate = 192000, unsigned nChunkSize = 8192, boolean bSlave = FALSE, CI2CMaster *pI2CMaster = 0, u8 ucI2CAddress = 0, TDeviceMode DeviceMode  = DeviceModeTXOnly, unsigned nHWChannels = 2)

 	Constructs an instance of this class.
 There can be only one. ``pInterrupt`` is  a pointer to the interrupt system object. ``nSampleRate`` is the sample rate in Hz. ``nChunkSize`` is twice the number of samples (words) to be handled with one call to ``GetChunk()`` (one word per stereo channel).
 Decreasing this value also decreases the latency on this interface, but increases the IRQ load on CPU core 0.